-15.21 For vacation scheduling purposes only, regular part-time employees will indicate their availability to replace full-time and regular part-time employees at the time of vacation planning as per Article 13.08.
+- 15.14 For seven and a half hour tours there will be an interval of not less than fifteen and one half (151⁄2) hours off between scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover.
+For extended tours there shall be an interval of not less than twelve (12) hours off. - 15.15 For vacation scheduling purposes only, in accordance with Article 15, regular part-time employees will indicate their availability to replace full-time and regular part-time employees at the time of vacation planning as per Article 13.08.
 The Employer may pre-book regular part-time employees based on their availability.
-Where no regular part-time employees are available, the Employer may pre-book casual part-time based on their availability.
+Where no regular part-time employees are available, the Employer may pre-book casual part-time based on their availability. - 15.16 Additional shifts, which the Employer determines to fill, will be offered by seniority on a rotating basis.
+Shifts that will result in overtime, which the Employer determines to fill, will be offered by seniority on a rotating basis.